open/close all folders

 - This exchange from episode 40, a call back to the Cooler special.

 Android 16: I would love to see your dinosaur.

 - In Episode 42 just before Kami and Piccolo fuse, Kami tried the same "go lower" trick Nail pulled on him in Episode 25.
 Piccolo didn't fall for it this time.

 - And afterward, both Nail and Kami try to get Piccolo to repeat his hype-up chant.

-- When Gohan and Trunks find Cell's eggshells Gohan mentions he fought an alien that looked similar—said eggshell's look like Dodoria's head.
+- When Gohan and Trunks find Cell's eggshell, Gohan mentions he fought an alien that looked similar—said shell looks like Dodoria's head.